The next evolution in mechanical fuel pump mounting strategies for the 4G63 that has been long overdue…the VADER Mechanical Fuel Pump (MFP) Bracket.

-FITS BOTH 6 AND 7 BOLT PLATFORMS*
+FITS BOTH 6 AND 7-BOLT PLATFORMS*

 Simplicity by Design: Simple is a very hard concept to maintain.
 It is also the most elegant.
 That was the mindset when creating the VADER MFP bracket.

 Tactical Weapon Coated: At the top of the toughness coating chain, it was a no-brainer to apply this new formulation.
-NOT an anodized surface treatment and an entirely different coating than what are rods possess, this coating was sprayed for its durability, corrosion, and chemical resistance…and for just plain and simple militant brutishness for those that don’t attend church regularly.
+NOT an anodized surface treatment and an entirely different coating than what our rods possess, this coating was sprayed for its durability, corrosion, and chemical resistance…and for just plain and simple militant brutishness for those that don’t attend church regularly.

 Why do we go through all this extra work?
 To assure that this assembly is the best-looking piece under your hood now…and STILL, look new years later.
 THAT is what separates the men from the boys.
 We prefer to always think ahead…and not just live “in the now” to get a part out the door.

 Set-Screwed Coupler: We have found through in-field testing, that the coupler half on the pump side, can “slide” up against the pump’s housing, causing an aluminum gunk mess (it happens at 10k+ RPMs).
 We have alleviated that issue by the simple addition of a set screw to make “coupler slide” something you just don’t have to think about anymore.

 Installation Ease: This is always a good thing.
 Designed with the guy “turning the wrenches” in mind, our bracket does not need both cams (or both cam gears) removed to install.
 Only the T-Belt and exhaust cam/cam gear needs to be removed in order to FULLY install this piece.
 The VADER MFP Bracket also allows plenty of room for cam gear adjustment if necessary.
 Want to experiment with a crazier ramped intake cam?
 No problem.
 Interference is at a minimum.